GuilleMarc/Land-Values---Water-Availability---Modeling/README.md

 Currently we are training linear classifiers (SVC) based on geographical, agricultural, and socioeconomic features, to evaluate potential areas of concentration in regard to land value and water use.

+*This project is supported in part by the Ogallala Aquifer Program, a consortium of the USDA Agricultural Research Service, Kansas State University, Texas A&M AgriLife Research, Texas A&M AgriLife Extension Service, Texas Tech University, and West Texas A&M University.*

+**Ms. Kevyn Thompson** (kbthompson1@buffs.wtamu.edu), the graduate student leading this research, was awarded the top poster presentation on the Southern Agricultural Economics Association (New Orleans, LA, Feb 15 2022)